pfg666/dot-trimmer/README.md

 1. given some sequences of inputs, color their corresponding transitions
 2. given a state, color the transitions in all possible paths to the state

-But we shall see if I get the time.
+But we shall see if I find the time to do this.